 A gigantic 3D cinema, the opera and concert venue Palau de Les Arts, and large gardens with reflecting pools complete the City of Arts and Sciences.

-You could easily spend an entire day, or longer, at the City of Arts and Sciences.
+You could easily spend an entire day, or longer, at the City of Arts and Sciences, near Valencia’s Old Town.
 Make a plan and prioritize what you’d prefer to see and do, from exploring the Science Museum’s exhibitions to gazing up at the planetarium or taking in a movie at the futuristic IMax theater.

 Bilbao Fine Arts Museum, Bilbao